 Magazzino Italian Art Museum

 Just a little bit further from town, you’ll find the Magazzino Italian Art Museum.
-This unique museum and research center is dedicated to postwar and contemporary Italian art.
+This one-of-a-kind museum and research center focuses on postwar and contemporary Italian art.

-Cold Spring is also a nature lover’s paradise, with the Hudson Highlands State Park and the Constitution Marsh Audubon Center providing ample chances to immerse oneself in the great outdoors.
-Just remember to spray bug repellent before you begin!
+Cold Spring is a nature lover’s paradise, with spots like Hudson Highlands State Park and the Constitution Marsh Audubon Center offering endless ways to enjoy the great outdoors.
+Whether you’re a beginner or an experienced hiker, there’s a trail for you—from the easy Cornish Estate Trail to the challenging Breakneck Ridge.

 Farmer’s Markets in Cold Spring